Helion Energy: Fuel

-Confinement

-This fusion approach uses the magnetic field of a field-reversed configuration (FRC) plasmoid (operated with solid state electronics derived from power switching electronics in wind turbines) to prevent plasma energy losses.
-An FRC is a magnetized plasma configuration notable for its closed field lines, high beta and lack of internal penetrations.

-Compression

-Two FRC plasmoids are accelerated to velocities exceeding 300 km/s with pulsed magnetic fields which then merge into a single plasmoid at high pressure.
-Published plans target compressing fusion plasmas to 15 tesla (T).

-Energy generation

-Energy is captured by direct energy conversion that uses the expansion of the plasma to induce a current in the magnetic compression and acceleration coils.
-Separately it translates high-energy fusion products, such as alpha particles, directly into electricity. ^{3}He produced by D–D fusion carries 0.82 MeV of energy.
-Tritium byproducts carry 1.01 MeV, while the proton produces 3.02 MeV.

-This approach eliminates the need for steam turbines, cooling towers, and their associated energy losses.
-According to the company, this process also allows the recovery of a significant part of the input energy at a round-trip efficiency of over 95%.

 Development history

 The company's fusion generator is based on the inductive plasmoid accelerator (IPA) experiments performed from 2005 through 2012.
 These experiments used deuterium–deuterium fusion, which produced a 2.45-MeV neutron in half of the reactions.
 The IPA experiments claimed 300 km/s velocities, deuterium neutron production, and 2-keV deuterium ion temperatures.
-Helion and MSNW LLC published articles describing a deuterium–tritium implementation that is the easiest to achieve but generates 14 MeV neutrons.
+Helion and MSNW LLC published articles describing a deuterium–tritium (D–T) implementation that is the easiest to achieve but generates 14 MeV neutrons.
 The Helion team published peer-reviewed research demonstrating D–D neutron production in 2011.

-4th prototype, 'Grande'

-In 2014, according to the timeline on the company website, Grande, Helion's 4th fusion prototype, was developed to test high field operation.
-Grande achieves magnetic field compression of 4 tesla, forms cm-scale FRCs, and reaches plasma temperatures of 5 keV.
-According to the company, Grande outperforms any other private fusion company.

-In 2015, Helion demonstrated the first direct magnetic energy recovery from a subscale pulsed magnetic system, utilizing modern high-voltage insulated gate bipolar transistors to recover energy at over 95% round-trip efficiency for over 1 million pulses.
-In a smaller system, the team demonstrated the formation of more than 1 billion FRCs.

 5th prototype, 'Venti'

 In 2018, the 5th prototype, Venti, had magnetic fields of 7 T and at high density, an ion temperature of 2 keV.
 Helion detailed D–D fusion experiments producing neutrons in an October 2018 report at the United States Department of Energy's ARPA-E's annual ALPHA program meeting.
 Experiments that year achieved plasmas with multi-keV temperatures and a triple product of 6.4 × 10^{18} keV·s/m^{3}.